 The cross is the central feature of the gospel message.
-Without it, the Christian faith would be powerless to save from sin.
+Without it, the Christian faith falls apart and would be powerless to save from sin.
 Many people wear crosses as part of jewellery or get tattoos in the name of fashion but there is more to the cross.
 The cross is a graphic reminder of Jesus Christ’s sacrificial death for us – it certainly should not be trivialised in any way.
 The cross represents everything that Jesus did for us and there is great value in a deeper understanding of the power of the cross.
-In fact, the story of history is defined by what happened on the cross!
+In fact, the story of human history is defined by what happened on the cross!

 Crucifixion was cruel

 Crucifixion became a form of execution in the 4th century B.C. under Alexander the Great when it was used by the Romans for only the worst offenders.
 This was meant to be a public display of disgrace where victims were impaled in full view of passers-by.
 Death was incredibly slow and painful, sometimes this lasted many days and attracted big crowds.
 It was the most humiliating and horrific way to die but Jesus’ crucifixion was made far worse by the beatings and scourging inflicted on him in the build-up to the cross itself, not to mention the fact that he was innocent.

 Read this article to get an understanding of Jesus’ suffering from a medical point of view.
 Crucifixion was abolished in 337 A.D. by Constantine the Great in honour of Christ’s death, but there are still reports of crucifixion being practised today, particularly for those professing Christ in parts of the world violently hostile to the Christian faith.

 What happened on the cross impacts us all